 2) The landscapes: As we travel the countryside, we’ll notice how it has an appealing pastoral quality that seems at once managed and natural.
 We’ll see treed areas known as dehesas, which derive from centuries-old agricultural practices that maintain the natural “scaffold” of indigenous woodland, often while simultaneously serving as pasture for livestock.
 The secret to their appearance often lies in the production of cork.
 Cork is derived from the Cork Oak’s bark, which grows so thickly upon the trunk that a portion of it can be harvested periodically without causing harm to the tree.
 This sustainable form of agriculture has a very beneficial side-effect for wildlife because extensive areas of indigenous Cork Oak trees must be maintained for ongoing cork production.
 This means that numerous woodland birds and mammals continue to inhabit these areas, including such rarities as the Iberian Lynx and more common species such as Wild Boar.
 Dehesas also play host to a wide variety of wildlfowers, many of which should be in bloom at the time of our visit.

 A visit to Spain is a “step back in time” and an opportunity to observe a wide variety of landscapes, flora and fauna as well as to savour some of the country’s fine culture.
-We invite you to join Quest naturalist Geoff Carpentier as he returns to Spain this spring.
+We invite you to join us as we return to Spain this spring.